Angelogas/Hello-World/README.md

 My first Repository

 Hi there,
-Angelo is mu name and this is my first day on using Github. i am glad to be part of the programmer community.
+Angel is my name and this is my first day on Github. i am glad to now be part of the programmers' community.
 Be blessed.